-i.
-A Small Business Enterprise Program permitting the use of set asides of

-- small prime contracts that are below competitive bidding dollar thresholds for bidding exclusively among certified SBE firms, and also establishing mandatory subcontracting goals for the participation of certified SBE subcontractors on those construction contracts that are above the competitive bidding threshold and that have commercially useful subcontract opportunities. - ii.
-An Internal Matchmaking Program for SBE and M/WBE construction contractors wherein the Program Management Department shall review bids for viable opportunities for SBE and M/WBE participation and then inform SBE and M/WBE firms of those specific opportunities that they are likely to be interested in.
+- i.
+A Small Business Enterprise Program permitting the use of set asides micro contracts of small prime contracts that are below competitive bidding dollar thresholds for bidding exclusively among certified SBE firms, and also may establishing mandatory subcontracting goals for the participation of certified SBE subcontractors on those construction contracts that are above the competitive bidding threshold and that have commercially useful subcontract opportunities. - ii.
+An Internal Matchmaking for the benefit of Program for SBE and M/WBE construction contractors wherein the Program Facilities Management Department shall review certain bids for viable opportunities for SBE and M/WBE participation and then inform SBE and M/WBE firms of those specific opportunities that they are likely to be interested in.
 The District shall establish mechanisms to ensure timely notification of SBEs and M/WBEs of such opportunities and shall also establish an open door policy to permit SBE and M/WBEs to dialogue with and market themselves directly to appropriate District construction personnel. - iii.
-An External Matchmaking Program for SBE and M/WBE construction contractors wherein ODBP shall sponsor matchmaking sessions between prime contractors and SBE and M/WBE subcontractors to occur simultaneously with public release of contract forecasts to provide the maximum opportunity for SBE and M/WBE collaboration with non-minority firms.
-The Program Management Department and its construction managers should be actively involved in the process. - iv.
-A Minority Business Enterprise Program establishing bid preferences on certain construction contracts on behalf of certified M/WBE African Americanowned construction firms including the use of contract-specific subcontracting goals on selected contracts with genuine opportunities for commercially useful subcontracting as described herein under Section 8 of this Policy.
+An External Matchmaking Program for the benefit of SBE and M/WBE construction contractors wherein ODBP shall sponsor matchmaking sessions between prime contractors and SBE and M/WBE subcontractors to occur simultaneously with public release of contract forecasts to provide the maximum opportunity for SBE and M/WBE collaboration with non-minority firms.
+The Facilities Management Department and its iv.
+A Minority Business Enterprise Program establishing bid preferences on certain construction contracts on behalf of certified MAWBE African American-owned construction firms including the use of contract-specific subcontracting goals on selected contracts with genuine opportunities for commercially useful subcontracting as described herein under Section 8 of this Policy.